dianatataru/Timema-SV-Methods/README.md

 Scaffold_10__1_contigs__length_74320458	14013	>45>47	GA	G	60	AC=1;AF=1;AN=1;AT=>45>46>47,>45>47;NS=1;LV=0	GT	.|.
 1|.
 ```
 From Science paper (Gompert et al. 2025), length of chromosomes:
+*NOTE: The Refugio scaffolds were incorrect in this paper, I corrected them using pairwise synteny*

 Table S1: Homologous relationships among chromosome-size scaffolds for the T. cristinae
 genomes.
 Chromosome 13 is the X sex chromosome.
 Abbreviations are as follows: Chr = chromosome,